-We estimate that we will receive net proceeds of approximately \$\) million from the sale of common shares in this offering (or \$\) million if the underwriters exercise in full their option to purchase additional common shares in full), assuming an initial public offering price of \$\) per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds of approximately \$ million from the sale of units in this offering (or \$ million if the underwriters exercise in full their option to purchase additional common shares and/or warrants in full), assuming an initial public offering price of \$ per unit, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming the number of common shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each increase (decrease) of 1,000,000 in the number of common shares we are offering would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming the assumed initial public offering price stays the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We do not expect that a change in the initial price to the public or the number of common shares by these amounts would have a material effect on the uses of the proceeds from this offering, although it may accelerate the time at which we will need to seek additional capital.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per unit, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming the number of units offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each increase (decrease) of 1,000,000 in the number of units we are offering would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming the assumed initial public offering price stays the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We do not expect that a change in the initial price to the public or the number of units by these amounts would have a material effect on the uses of the proceeds from this offering, although it may accelerate the time at which we will need to seek additional capital.

-The principal purposes of this offering are to obtain additional capital to fund our research and development, to create a public market for our common shares and to facilitate our future access to the public equity markets.
+The principal purposes of this offering are to obtain additional capital to fund our research and development, to create a public market for our common shares and warrants and to facilitate our future access to the public equity markets.
 We intend to use the net proceeds from this offering as follows:

-- approximately \$0.2 million to repay indebtedness, including repayment of principal and accrued interest outstanding under (i) two promissory notes issued to Livio Susin, one of our directors, or the Susin Notes; and (ii) four loans from Canadian Emergency Business Account, or the CEBA Loans, two incurred by us and the other two by our wholly owned subsidiary, TerraCube International Inc., or TerraCube; - approximately \$2.2 million to complete the buildout of and make certain upgrades to our manufacturing and research facilities; - approximately \$1.8 million to satisfy certain outstanding liabilities; and - the remainder for working capital and other general corporate purposes, including the additional costs associated with being a public company.
+- approximately \$ million to repay indebtedness, including repayment of principal and accrued interest outstanding under (i) two promissory notes issued to Livio Susin, one of our directors, or the Susin Notes; and (ii) four loans from Canadian Emergency Business Account, or the CEBA Loans, two incurred by us and the other two by our wholly owned subsidiary, TerraCube International Inc., or TerraCube; - approximately \$ million to complete the buildout of and make certain upgrades to our manufacturing and research facilities; - approximately \$ million to satisfy certain outstanding liabilities; and - the remainder for working capital and other general corporate purposes, including the additional costs associated with being a public company.

 The first Susin Note, issued in December 2018, bears interest at 21% and matured on December 31, 2021.
-Maturity was extended to 90 days following to the successful completion of an initial public offering or a reverse takeover transaction which results in our shares being listed on a public exchange.
 There is no default rate of interest under the note.
-The Company entered into debt settlement and subscription agreement with Livio Susin for the settlement of the first Susin Note, through the issuance of common non-voting shares at a 40% discount to the price of an initial public offering.
 The second Susin Note, issued in February 2019, bears interest at 2% per annum.
-It is repayable 90 days following to the successful completion of an initial public offering or a reverse takeover transaction which results in our shares being listed on a public exchange.
+It is repayable 90 days following to the successful completion of an initial public offering or a reverse takeover transaction which results in our shares being listed on a Canadian public exchange.
 The CEBA Loans are interest free until December 31, 2022.
 If we and TerraCube repay a specified portion of the loan amount by that date, it will result in the forgiveness of the remaining outstanding amounts.
-On December 31, 2022, we have the option to extend the loan until December 31, 2025 at an interest rate of 5% per annum.
+On December 31, 2023, we have the option to extend the loan until December 31, 2025 at an interest rate of 5% per annum.